TinyNiko/my_github_dispatch/FUZZ/README.md

 * [FirmAFL](https://github.com/zyw-200/FirmAFL) - FIRM-AFL is the first high-throughput greybox fuzzer for IoT firmware. `2021`

 * [Driver-Security-Analyzer](https://github.com/alibaba-edu/Driver-Security-Analyzer) -  Driver Security Analyzer `2021`

-* [fisy-fuzz](https://github.com/0xricksanchez/fisy-fuzz) - This is the full file system fuzzing framework that I presented at the Hack in the Box 2020 Lockdown Edition conference in April. `2020`